Basis Points

 The same unit is also used to describe changes in risk pricing, including moves in credit spreads between different types of borrowers.

-If a central bank raises a policy rate from 5.00% to 5.25%, that is a 25 basis point increase.
-If a bond yield falls from 3.80% to 3.65%, that is a 15 basis point decline.
-Basis points describe the absolute change in a rate, not a relative percentage change.
+For example, if a policy rate rises from 5.00% to 5.25%, the move is 25 basis points.
+If a bond yield falls from 3.80% to 3.65%, the move is a 15 basis point decline.
+In both cases, basis points describe the direct change in level rather than the proportional change from the starting value.

 FAQ